Fede’s Guide to a Healthier Life

 #Supplements

 Supplements matter much less than sleep, movement, food, and metabolic health.
-They are additions to a working foundation, not substitutes for one.
+Get the basics right first.
+No pill fixes a broken foundation.

 That said, a few are evidence-backed enough to be worth considering.
 None of these should be read as personal medical advice, and several matter only in the presence of deficiency, symptoms, or specific goals.